semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-aws.md

 ## Configuration settings

-See the [self-hosted parameters reference](../reference/self-hosted-config) for all the available parameters.
+See the [AWS stack parameters reference](../reference/agent-aws-stack) for all the available parameters.

 ### Cache